feigner/sesamum/README.md

 Temporarily poke holes in AWS EC2 security groups!

-I work from a number of different locations.
+I work from a number of different physical locations.
 Manually adding a cafe's / hotel's / bar's IP to a security group gets tiresome.
 Wouldn't it be nice to automate it?

 Inspired by [cli-ec2-allow-pub-ip](https://github.com/jgraglia/cli-ec2-allow-pub-ip), this tool will temporarily add your public IP (and specified ports) to one or more EC2 security groups, then revoke it when you're done doing whatever it is you need to do.
 Neat!